Functorial transfer between relative trace formulas in rank one: The moment map and the structure of Borel orbits

-\begin{remark} A pair $(Y,P)$ as in the lemma, where $P=P_\alpha$ in the first case and $P=P_{\alpha\beta}$ in the second, will be called \emph{a basic orbit-parabolic pair}.
-Notice that $Y\subset X$ is closed, since this is the case for $Z$ and the action map $Z\times^B P\to X$ is proper.
 Such a pair will play an important role in various arguments in this paper, since by the above lemma it allows us to reduce many arguments to the basic rank-one cases, labelled $A_1$ and $D_2$ in Table \eqref{thetable}.
-In reality, the precise choice of parabolic will never matter; only its class matters, and if $\B_P$ denotes the flag variety of parabolics in this class, $Y$ can be replaced by the $G$-orbit on $X\times \B_P$, whose fiber over $P$ is $Y$. \end{remark}
+In reality, the precise choice of parabolic will never matter; only its class matters, and if $\B_P$ denotes the flag variety of parabolics in this class, $Y$ can be replaced by the $G$-orbit on $X\times \B_P$, whose fiber over $P$ is $Y$.